Cheng-Lin-Li/Cheng-Lin-Li.github.io/project.md

 ---
 layout: page
-title: Projects and Competition notebooks
+title: Project
 permalink: /project/
 ---

 How to start a project in machine learning?
 How can I leverage all those techniques into real world challenge?
-There are projects and Jupyter notebook collections for you as a starting points.
+There are my projects and competitions Jupyter notebooks for you as a starting points.

   1. Stock Price Forecasting by Stock Selections: Python/Tensorflow